 March 5, 2008

 - Kelly Lewis came across a 6-foot salmon shark.
-It spent 2 to 3 minutes in very shallow water, sometimes on his back.
+The shark spent 2 to 3 minutes in shallow water, sometimes on his back.
 The beach is a very flat sand bar, and the shark was stranded where there were rocky depressions.
-The shark waited for the waves to go back out, but looked it was very lethargic and swimming on its side.
+The shark waited for the waves to return, but it looked lethargic and swimming on its side.
 She believed then it might have been injured.

 Trail #4 Shark Encounters